What Is Open Access?#

 The Open Access movement has pushed for change amongst publishers and many, both non-profit and for-profit, voluntarily make their articles openly available at the time of publication or within 6-12 months.
 They have also switched many of their journals from a closed, subscription model to an open one as a strategic business decision to increase their journal’s exposure and impact.
 However, many are critical of the increasing cost publishers are charging to publish in Open Access.

 Further pushes to make more research open and advocate for change in slow-changing publishers has come from initiatives such as Plan S which is backed by a coalition of funders and stakeholders.
 UKRI has also recently announced a new Open Access policy [ukr21]for work they fund, requiring immediate open access for peer-reviewed research articles submitted for publication from 1st April 2022.

 The push for open is also prevalent across the globe- initiatives such as SciELO which was created to meet the scientific communication needs of developing countries and provides an efficient way to increase visibility and access to scientific literature.

 Funders have also taken action by becoming publishers themselves (referred to as Diamond Open Access).
 Platforms such as Open Research Europe and Wellcome Open Research are Open Access publishing platforms for researchers funded by that specific funder.
 Funders see this as a service for their grantees- allowing them a venue to publish rapidly and openly for free (funders cover the cost of the infrastructure and the article processing charges) and to have more flexibility than publishing in a journal.
 These platforms allow researchers to publish a range of article types beyond the ‘traditional research article’, such as data notes, software tool articles, methods, research notes and more.
+You can find out more in our Chapter on Publishing Different Article Types.
 These funder supported platforms also help shift the needle and inform new policies on researcher assessment, such as moving away from impact factors.